 Students begin their doctoral dissertation research under a multiple-supervisor system consisting of one main supervisor and at least one sub-supervisor (Dissertation Work in Advanced Studies IIIA-VB) immediately after admission.
-Given the breadth of the fields covered by Global Environmental Studies, we have established a tailor-made guidance system for each student on the paths toward obtaining a doctoral degree.
-We recommend that students study research examples in Introduction to Global Environmental Studies and research methods in Topics of Global Environmental Studies in their first year.
-Students can learn about research integrity in transdisciplinary research in Introduction to Transdisciplinary Approach and internationalism in Global Sustainability Seminar.
-In addition, students will take courses from 20 programs, including this program, according to their own interests and specialties to broaden their knowledge in related fields.
-Through the experience of using the research opportunities at the Research Institute for Humanity and Nature (RIHN), students can complete highly original doctoral dissertation research from a broad perspective.
+Given the diverse fields covered by Global Environmental Studies, we have established a tailor-made guidance system for each student.
+In addition to the aforementioned two supervisors, a fulltime faculty member in charge of education also acts as mentor to provide advice on study, research, life and career in general.
+We recommend that students study theories, methods, and research cases in Introduction to Global Environmental Studies and Topics of Global Environmental Studies in their first year.
+Students can learn about transdisciplinary research in Introduction to Transdisciplinary Approach and develop international research skills in Global Sustainability Seminar.
+In addition, students may take courses from 20 programs, including this program, according to their own interests and specialties to broaden their knowledge in related fields.
+Through the experience of using the project-based research opportunities at the RIHN, students can complete highly original doctoral dissertation research from a broad perspective.